Eric Wilson (linebacker, born 1994): New Orleans Saints

 On May 16, 2022, Wilson signed with the New Orleans Saints.
 He was released on August 30, and re-signed to the practice squad the next day.

 Green Bay Packers

 On October 4, 2022, Wilson was signed by the Packers off of the Saints' practice squad.
 On October 16, he blocked a punt by Braden Mann during a Week 6 loss to the New York Jets.
 On March 25, 2023, Wilson re-signed with the Packers.
 On January 20, Eric recovered a fumble against the San Francisco 49ers, during the second round of the NFL playoffs.

 On March 23, 2024, Wilson re-signed with the Packers.
 In Week 3 against the Indianapolis Colts, Wilson recorded a near perfect Pro Football Focus grade of 99.4 as the Packers won 16–10, after recording a forced fumble, a tackle for loss and an interception over 8 defensive snaps.

 Minnesota Vikings (second stint)

 On March 14, 2025, Wilson signed with the Minnesota Vikings.

+On March 9, 2026, Wilson re-signed with the Vikings on a three-year, $22.5 million contract.